 Right around $500 mark is where we enter the audiophile territory in terms of bookshelf speakers.
 This is the price range where most brands will use their latest tech combined with top end hardware.
 Power and output is better as well, while the overall performance is often comparable with much more expensive speakers.

 Investing a $1000 in a set of loudspeakers gets you close to the maximum potential this type of speaker can offer.
 The performance, materials used and general sound of speakers found in this price range will satisfy even the more conservative audiophiles out there.
+Connect a turntable (click here for turntables reviews) to them for example and just sit back and enjoy the output.

 How To Choose Bookshelf Speakers?